-Koshoji Temple is on the north side of the Uji River.
-It's a 20-25 minute walk from JR Uji Station or about 10 minutes from Byodoin Temple, crossing the river.
+Koshoji Temple is located on the north side of the Uji River.
+It’s about a 20–25 minute walk from JR Uji Station, or approximately 10 minutes from Byodoin Temple, crossing the river.

 Koshoji Temple